 2. Personnel Committee

 Members of the Personnel Committee shall serve two-year terms with new members elected annually by the School tenure-track and tenured faculty members.
 Generally, only tenured faculty members are eligible to serve on the Personnel Committee.
-However, in the event that a non-tenure track faculty member seeks promotion, an individual with a similar type of appointment will be asked to serve on the committee to provide input on that one case on an ad hoc basis.
-Only members of the personnel committee and unit who hold the title of professor vote on dossiers submitted by associate professors for promotion to the level of professor.
 The committee is composed of one representative from each program area and one member-at-large.
 The Chair of the Personnel Committee is selected by the committee.
 The school shall endeavor to ensure the Personnel Committee has diverse membership .

+In some circumstances the composition of the Personnel Committee may change.
+In the event that a non-tenure track faculty member seeks promotion, an individual with a similar type of appointment will be asked to serve on the committee to provide input on that one case on an ad hoc basis.

+Dossiers submitted by associate professors for promotion, or appointment of new faculty members, to the level of professor will be considered and voted on only by members of the personnel committee and others in the unit who hold the title of professor serving as a committee of the whole.
+The committee must be made up of at least 3 people.
+The Chair of the Committee is selected by the committee.
+The School shall endeavor to ensure that the Committee and subsequent reviewers include diverse membership.

 Faculty members may not serve on the Personnel Committee in the same year that they serve as School Director or on either the College Personnel Committee or the University Promotion and Tenure Committee, nor should individuals serve in the same year that they submit an application for promotion.
 The criteria for promotion as well as the criteria for promotion and tenure appear in the Personnel Policies and Procedures document.
 If a member of the committee submits an application for sabbatical leave, he or she must not participate in any deliberations concerning sabbatical leave requests for the year.
 The criteria for sabbatical leaves appear in the SCRD Personnel Policies and Procedures document.